 - Admission Requirements

-Your Associate of Science in Paralegal Studies combines professional essentials, such as team building and communication skills, with insights into the practical aspects of working in the legal world.
-This is the education you need to pursue a career path in any number of legal settings—law offices, corporate legal departments, the court system, and more!
-According to the Bureau of Labor Statistics, more than 35,000 new legal support positions are expected to open up by 2029, and that doesn’t count openings due to career changes, retirements and promotions.
-Two popular career paths for someone with an AS in Paralegal Studies are paralegals and title examiners.
+When you get an associate degree in paralegal studies online, you’ll gain the professional essentials you need, such as team building and communication skills, as well as insights into the practical aspects of working in the legal world.
+An AA degree in paralegal studies is the education you need to pursue a career path in any number of legal settings—law offices, corporate legal departments, the court system and more!
+According to the Bureau of Labor Statistics, more than 35,000 new legal support positions are expected to open by 2029, and that doesn’t count openings due to career changes, retirements and promotions.
+Paralegals and title examiners are two popular career paths for someone with an associate degree in paralegal studies.

 Your paralegal studies degree from University of the Cumberlands can help you start your journey on a number of career paths in the legal world, including that of paralegal or legal assistant.
 The need for qualified legal support professionals is expected to grow 10 percent by 2029.
 Currently, the median annual salary for these professionals is $52,740.